fdcastel/TheWall/SPEC.md

 - Attribution should include location and creation date when available
 - Attribution overlay should be shown after 5 seconds the image being displayed
 - Attribution overlay should auto-hide after 5 seconds the attribution being displayed
+- If the attribution overlay is visible when the image changes, it should remain visible, update its content immediately, and reset the auto-hide timer (5 seconds).
 - Users can toggle attribution visibility manually
 - Attribution should be hidden if no photographer information is available